natefduncan/proximity-rs/README.md

     -y, --y <y>                    Name of y value in category column.

 ARGS:
-    <FILE>    Path to CSV.
+    <FILE_X>    Path to CSV.
 If not supplied, will look to STDIN.
+    <FILE_Y>    Path to CSV.
+If not supplied, will assume x and y are in FILE1.
 ```